Krozark/cpp-ORM/README.md

 orm::Attr\<T\>
 --------------

-Make a T persistent in the dadabase.
+Make a T persistent in the database.

-You can acces to the value using:
+You can access to the value using:
 * T value;